Question-Answering Dense Video Events: Experiments

-\textbf{Dense Video Event Captioner} Table \ref{tab:experi-cap} shows that a substitution of Video-LLaVA with VideoBLIP deteriorates the accuracy by near 4\% and 7\% for QA with and without grounding respectively.
-We speculate that apart from the larger size of Video-LLaVA, its unified mapping mechanism for visual and textual features allows for better visual context understanding.
-Plus, its comprehensive pretraining strategy brings robustness for analyzing different domain videos, thus resulting in more accurate caption generation.
+\textbf{Dense Video Event Captioner} Table \ref{tab:experi-cap} shows that substitution of LLaMA-VID \cite{li2024llamavid} with VideoBLIP \cite{yu2023efficient} as \modelname's captioner deteriorates the accuracy by over 4\% and 7\% for QA with and without grounding respectively.
+We attribute the result of LLaMA-VID being a better captioner to the fact that it is specially trained on long videos.
+In addition, LLaMA-VID represents frames with context tokens and content tokens.
+This could benefit to squeeze critical information and thus bring more accurate captions.

-Then we further analyze the influence of hierarchy level and segmentation length on \datasetname.
+We further analyze the influence of hierarchy level and segmentation length on \datasetname.
 As depicted in Figure~\ref{fig:group}(a), the results peak at 3 hierarchy layers; the hyperparameters are finalized to be 15s, 35s, and 65s with experiments.
 Additionally, we observe from Figure ~\ref{fig:group}(b) that increasing segment length brings better GQA accuracy (G2 \& G3), indicating that it is influenced by the nature of datasets (overall duration, timestamps, etc.).

-\textbf{LLM Backbone} Figure~\ref{fig:group}(c) shows that GPT-4o achieves the best performance (70.8\% for QA and 26.9\% for GQA), followed by Gemini (69.3\%) and Video-LLaVA (64.8\%).
-These results again suggest that stronger LLMs (\eg, GPT-4o) are key to success, as indicated by the remarkable margins in both GQA and QA accuracy between GPT-4o and other alternatives.
-We also observe that the GQA accuracy improves when increasing LLM size of the same model (\eg, from 10.9\% of LLama2-7B to 4.6\% of LLama2-13B).
-We speculate that larger model is more adept at understanding nuanced relationships within the video content and this further demonstrates our choice of large models.
+\textbf{LLM Backbone} We additionally investigate the behavior of \modelname~with different MLLMs to perform QA as described in Sec.~\ref{sec:GQA}.
+Figure~\ref{fig:group}(c) shows that Gemini achieves the best performance (71.8\% for QA and 27.7\% for GQA), followed by GPT-4o (71.1\%) and GPT-4V (64.2\%).
+These results again suggest that stronger LLMs (\eg, GPT-4o/4v and Gemini) are key to success, as indicated by the remarkable performance gap in both GQA and QA accuracy between GPT-4/Gemini and other smaller open-source models.
+We also observe that the GQA accuracy improves when increasing the LLM size of the same model (\eg, from 10.9\% of LLaMA2-7B to 14.6\% of LLaMA2-13B).
+The findings reinforce our belief that larger LLMs have higher zero-shot QA reasoning performance and are vital to the success of \modelname~in dense event reasoning.